AI Summary

 Pricing evolution : From fixed $97/$297 tiers to a seat-free credit slider

 Gumloop’s packaging has moved through three distinct phases in two years.
 The company began as AgentHub (YC W24), which launched on Hacker News on 2024-02-08 to a 162-point Launch HN thread, then rebranded the product to Gumloop while keeping the legal entity AgentHub Inc. The earliest archived /pricing page (2024-06) priced four fixed tiers on flow-run and AI-call quotas; by 2024-07 those quotas had been replaced by a credit currency, with the slider sizing the allocation but leaving the $97/$297 sticker prices untouched.
 That four-tier model held all the way through the $17M Series A (Jan 2025) and the Enterprise launch (mid-2025).
-Sometime after the 2025-08 snapshot — and bracketing the 2026-03 $50M Series B led by Benchmark — Gumloop repackaged again: it dropped the Starter tier, turned Pro into a single slider where the price itself scales with credits from $37 to $1,840, grew the free tier from 1k to 5k credits, and made seats unlimited and free on every paid plan.
+The changelog pins the repackaging to March 2026, days around the $50M Series B led by Benchmark: on 2026-03-09 Gumloop merged its Solo and Team plans into a single Pro with no seat limits (“more credits, same price”), and on 2026-03-19 it flipped overage from a hard cap to unlimited-by-default (with a configurable cap reserved for Enterprise).
+The net result is today’s model — Starter dropped, Pro a single slider where the price itself scales with credits from $37 to $1,840 (self-serve to 1M credits, then “Contact sales”), the free tier grown from 1k to 5k credits, and seats unlimited and free on every paid plan.

 Cadence